elliotpryde/ansible-wsl/README.md

 ### Optional

-This machine has a Github SSH key now that the playbook has run, so we can update the repository remote to use SSH authentication.
+This machine has a Github SSH key now that the playbook has run so that we can update the repository remote to use SSH authentication.

 ```sh